 This 100% organic cream contains mango seed and calendula for relieving irritation and healing the skin, while Shea and Cocoa Butter restores moisture and creates a barrier against chapping.
 Lanolin-free, you can use it between every feed.

 A combination of mango seed butter and olive oil make Mumasil Nipple Balm buttery-soft and easy to apply.
 Designed specially to help with the repair of broken, cracked and sore skin during breastfeeding, it’s all-natural and vegan-friendly.

-Hypoallergenic, natural and free from preservatives, Lansinoh HPA Lanolin cream is clinically proven to accelerate the healing of dry, damaged nipples.
+Hypoallergenic and free from preservatives, Lansinoh HPA Lanolin is clinically proven to accelerate the healing of dry, damaged nipples.
 It is perfectly safe to leave on while breastfeeding and it doesn’t clog pores or milk ducts.